Simpenzwe-Honore-Leandre/QuickSort/README.md

 # Quick-Sort
-Visualizing the quick-sort algorithm by tracking swaps.
+Visualizing the quick-sort algorithm with HTML,CSS and JAVASCRIPT